Milad-Akarie/auto_route_library/auto_route/README.md

 }
 ```
 Then we pass our observer to the root delegate `AutoRouterDelegate`.
-**Important** notice that `navigatorObservers` property is a builder function that returns a list of observes and the reason for that is a navigator observer instance can only be used by a single router, so unless you're using a one single router or you don't want your nested routers to inherit the observers make sure navigatorObservers builder always returns  fresh observer instances.
+**Important** notice that `navigatorObservers` property is a builder function that returns a list of observes and the reason for that is a navigator observer instance can only be used by a single router, so unless you're using a one single router or you don't want your nested routers to inherit observers make sure navigatorObservers builder always returns fresh observer instances.
 ```dart
    return MaterialApp.router(
       routerDelegate: AutoRouterDelegate(